logseq/docs/db-version-changes.md

 * When using the query builder, the resulting query's text is not meant to be easily read as internal ids are used for some concepts e.g. properties.

 #### Namespaces
-* There is partial support for namespaces but it's still a TODO to port over popular workflows.
+* Creating namespaces through `/` in `[[]]` should work as before e.g. `[[foo/bar/baz]]` creates the hierarchy of `foo` > `bar` > `baz`.
+* Namespaced pages no longer have their namespace embedded in their page name.
+The big advantage of this is that renaming any part of the namespace does not affect all the pages under a namespace.
-* Pages can have hierarchy by using the `Parent` property.
-For example, create a page `block`.
-Add a `Parent` property page and create a page called `term` in it.
-There is now a `term > block` hierarchy.
+* Pages can manage their namespace explicitly by using the `Parent` property.
+Previously managing a namespace could only be done by renaming a namespace.
+Using a property allows for easier management of namespace relationships.
-* A namespace page like `term` above has its children pages listed on its page under the `Children` section.
+* The `Hierarchy` section is called `Children` for DB graphs.
+It now displays as a collapsible tree as this allows for viewing large namespaces more easily.
-* Children pages like `block` above link back to its namespace with the `Parent` property.
+* Children pages like `baz` above link back to its parent(namespace) with the `Parent` property.
+* The macro `{{namespace}}` is TODO.

 #### User Config